yuanqing/sketch-plugin-helper/README.md

-  sph lint            Lints the plugin implementation code sph run <handler>   Runs the given plugin handler in Sketch sph script <file>   Runs the given script in Sketch sph symlink         Adds a symbolic link to the plugin to the Sketch plugin
+  sph lint            Lints the plugin implementation code sph run <handler>   Runs the given plugin handler in Sketch sph script <file>   Runs the given script in Sketch sph symlink         Installs the plugin as a symlink sph test            Runs tests for the plugin sph version <type>  Updates the plugin version
-                      folder
-  sph test [files..]
-Runs tests for the plugin sph version <type>  Updates the plugin version

 Options: